rsteube/rsteube.github.io/docs/src/blog/2023/go-bigger-than-crab.md

 Place it into `EasyDiffusion/models/stable-diffusion/`.

-> It tends to give the gophers a bit of a teddy bear look though so experiment with the settings
+> It tends to give the gophers a bit of a teddy bear look though so experiment with the settings (e.g. increase the strength of the golang LoRa to `0.8`).
-> and regenerate until you get something that pleases you.
+> And regenerate until you get something that pleases you.

 4. [**Studio Ghibli Style LoRA**](https://civitai.com/models/6526?modelVersionId=7657)